JannieI/canvas-workstation-V3/src/app/roadmap.md

     --------------------------------
         - after ADD, the colour goes to right hand side.
 It seems okay - means not part of the original colours.
 What are the downsides to this?

+    - Board Pack use case:
+        - this is of definate value !!
+Maybe add some specific functions to make it work well ...